Fetal Personhood Law In the United States

 Georgia Passes Living Infants Fairness and Equality Act

-Georgia’s Living Infants Fairness and Equality Act is passed and allows state residents to claim any fetus with a detectable heartbeat as a dependent on tax forms, requires state officials to count fetuses towards the state’s official population count, allows demands for child-support payments from the other parent, and even allows pregnant people to lawfully drive in the carpool lane without any additional passengers.
-The Act had delayed implementation (until 2022) due to legal proceedings.
+Georgia passes the Living Infants Fairness and Equality Act (“LIFE Act”), which allows state residents to claim any fetus with a detectable heartbeat as a dependent on tax forms, requires state officials to count fetuses towards the state’s official population count, allows demands for child support payments from the other parent, and allows pregnant people to lawfully drive in the carpool lane without additional passengers.
+Legal proceedings delay implementation of the act until 2022.

 2020